Lab 8-1: SVD with Monthly Precipitation#

 ppt_mean: gridded array of average monthly rainfall (mm) (lat. x lon.)

-ppt: gridded array of monthly rainfall anomaly (mm) (lat. x lon.) (ppt has a mean of 0)
+ppt: gridded array of monthly rainfall anomaly (unitless, in numbers of standard deviations) (lat. x lon.) (ppt has a mean of 0)

 ppt_stdev: gridded array of the standard deviation in monthly rainfall by location (mm)